IAmNo1Special/textflowthon/docs/advanced.md

 - All effects that animate in-place (e.g., typewrite, glitch, reverse, random reveal) use only carriage return (\r), space padding, and flush=True for maximum terminal compatibility.
 This avoids issues with ANSI escapes on Windows.

 ## Integration with Rich Ecosystem
-TextFlow is compatible with the [rich](https://github.com/Textualize/rich) library.
+TextFlowThon is compatible with the [rich](https://github.com/Textualize/rich) library.
 You can combine it with progress bars, tables, and more for interactive UIs.

 ---